The role of reflection in character development

 Below you’ll find my PhD proposal.

 Much of my MA work has focussed on the “lure” hypothesis – the common but controversial idea that rewards can be used to lure children into developing more internal motivation for virtuous behaviours.
 In truth, the lure hypothesis is less about rewards per se and more about the effect that a certain class of behaviours – namely, behaviours that instantiate intrinsically valuable moral virtues (e.g., honesty, kindness, bravery) – can have on those who start off extrinsically motivated.
 The suggestion is that engaging in such behaviours can prompt an internal shift in motivation.
-For my MA dissertation [coming soon], I attempt to test the lure hypothesis via an intervention at my school.
+For my MA dissertation, I attempt to test the lure hypothesis via an intervention at my school.
 For my PhD, I will start looking at strategies that might speed up the internalisation process – specifically, that of phronesis-guided reflection.

 Phronesis is an idea from ancient Greek philosophy, especially Aristotle; it means “practical wisdom” – the sort of wisdom that enables us to make good moral decisions (see Key concepts).
 There are (arguably) four components of phronesis: